dohque/ansible-role-win-elasticsearch/README.md

 Ansible Role: win_elasticsearch
 ===============================

-An Ansible Role that installs Elasticsearch on windows.
+An Ansible Role that installs Elasticsearch on Windows.

 Requirements
 ------------